- Students & Alumni

 - Helps you expand your own professional network

-Schedule an appointment with your Career Development Coordinator by calling the Office of Career Services at 660-543-4985 to discuss job shadow experience(s) that may be helpful to you.
+Schedule an appointment with your Career Development Coordinator by calling the Career Services Center at 660-543-4985 to discuss job shadow experience(s) that may be helpful to you.

 Practice Interview Sessions